Compare Stocks

 Is FCPT or PINE a better buy right now?

-Four Corners Property Trust, Inc. (FCPT) offers the better valuation at 23.4x trailing P/E (21.7x forward), making it the more compelling value choice.
+(PINE) is the stronger pick with 15.
+9% revenue growth year-over-year, versus 9.
+7% for Four Corners Property Trust, Inc. (FCPT).
+Four Corners Property Trust, Inc. (FCPT) offers the better valuation at 23.
+3x trailing P/E (21.
+8x forward), making it the more compelling value choice.
 Analysts rate Alpine Income Property Trust, Inc. (PINE) a "Buy" — based on 12 analyst ratings — the highest consensus in this comparison.
 The "better buy" depends entirely on your goals: growth investors should weight revenue trajectory, value investors should weight P/E and PEG, and income investors should weight dividend yield and streak.

 02